Whenever I post a screen shot of my PowerShell prompt, people ask me how it's put together:

 posh-git added to your PowerShell profile.
 Once you restart your shell, you should see your new

-customizations in place (don't worry about the path; we'll be removing that later on):
+customizations in place (don't worry about the path; we'll be re-styling that later on):

 If you want to customize the symbols used in the prompt, the easiest way to find them is by using the Character Map application built into Windows.
 Just select the Nerd Font you're using while browsing characters, and you can copy them directly from this app into your profile:

 When PowerShell wants to display your prompt, it executes the command